 The goal of this program is to produce scientists, engineers and Nobel laureates who will bring innovation to the world from among students who have completed the third stage of the program.

 We select about 20 students as the finalists of the program based on their achievements/performances in the second stage.
+10 finalist pairs (20 students) are asked to carry out some additional experiments and improve the discussion section including the English for their presentations.
 They will present short summaries of their research internship at a prestigious overseas affiliated university like the University of Freiburg, where they have opportunities to be exposed to the atmosphere of a traditional overseas university and its research.
-In this study tour, they will have a chance to deliver a presentation on their research internship and to discuss the theme with professors, other faculty members and graduate students at the host university.
+In this study tour, they will have a chance to deliver a presentation on their research internship and discuss the theme with professors, other faculty members and graduate students at the host university.

 A total of 338 students applied for this program.
 We selected 198 students for the 1st stage.
 In the 1st stage, they took 9 lectures over 3 days, three lectures a day, and were asked to write personal impressions on the lectures and to submit a report for each of the 9 lectures.
 After examining the reports, we selected 52 students to be qualify for the 2nd stage.
 In the 2nd stage, 26 pairs (52 students) were assigned to participate in research internships according to their own interests in the labs of their choice for a week.
 The three basic research areas were physics, chemistry and biomedical sciences.
 They had to report the outcomes at a presentation contest, where 24 students, 12 pairs, were selected to move on to the 3rd and final stage.
 In the overseas study tour of March 2019, the 12 finalist pairs have successfully delivered presentations on their research internship toward professors, other faculty members and graduate students of the University of Freiburg in Germany and the University of Strasbourg in France.